ebullient/sandbox-customjs/README.md

 **AllTheThings**

 - [activity.ts](src/activity.ts) - activity charts, created by counting occurence of tags
+- [areaRelated.ts](src/areaRelated.ts) - Functions for working with PARA-esque Projects and Areas (quest/area relationships, role, sphere)
-- [cmd-all-tasks.ts](src/cmd-all-tasks.ts) - CustomJS command; create/update a note that embeds `Tasks` sections from some notes
+- [cmd-all-tasks.ts](src/cmd-all-tasks.ts) - CustomJS command; create/update a note that embeds `Tasks` sections grouped by sphere
 - [cmd-task-cleanup.ts](src/cmd-task-cleanup.ts) - CustomJS command; evaluate contents of vault.
 Find tasks completed earlier than this month, and remove their task status (✔️ or 〰️)
 - [dated.ts](src/dated.ts) - Working with dated notes: daily notes for time blocking, weekly notes for planning, monthly for goals/reflection, years for "dates to remember"
-- [priority.ts](src/priority.ts) - Functions for working with PARA-esque Projects and Areas, including working with role/priority/status/etc.
-- [tasks.ts](src/tasks.ts) - Functions for working with tasks (specifically, finding the tasks in a file, or collecting a list of tasks completed in a given week)
+- [tasks.ts](src/tasks.ts) - Functions for working with tasks (finding tasks in a file, collecting tasks completed in a given week grouped by sphere)
 - [templater.ts](src/templater.ts) - Functions that augment templater templates (choosing values for prompts, transporting text

 **Campaign Notes**